 .

 Where in the music.
 The V7b9 is a jazz color.
 On occasion we hear it in pop music.
 And within the pop library, b9 is probably more often used in a minor key, as the b9 pitch is diatonic to the natural minor grouping of pitches, its effect can be said to be muted or softened in contrast to major.
-Examine the pitches of C natural minor / G7b9.
+Please examine the pitches of C natural minor / G7b9.
 Example 7e.

 C natural minor